Like taxes, death is a certainty we’ll all face, one you should think about when you buy a home.

 What Is Mortgage Life Insurance?

-Mortgage life insurance, also called mortgage protection insurance (MPI), is there to protect your investment, and your family, by ensuring your mortgage can be paid back if you as the policyholder were to die or become incapacitated.
+Mortgage life insurance, also called mortgage protection insurance (MPI) guarantees your mortgage can be paid back if you die.

 Some policies will also pay out if a policyholder is diagnosed with a terminal illness and is not expected to live more than 12 months, or if the policyholder is incapacitated and will never be able to work again.

 Mortgage life insurance is a very straightforward type of coverage, functioning similarly to a standard term life insurance policy.

 With this type of insurance, you pay premiums to keep the policy in force.
 If you’re still alive when the term ends, your coverage expires.

 The primary difference between MPI and standard life insurance has to do with beneficiaries.

 With MPI, your lender is the beneficiary of your policy, meaning they receive the face amount of the policy if you pass away, as opposed to your loved ones.

 Unlike most term life policies, mortgage life insurance also comes with a decreasing death benefit.